eshansharma01/EZ-Assignment-/README.md

-EZ-Assignment
+Secure File Sharing System

-EZ-Assignment is a secure file sharing system designed to simplify the exchange of files in academic or organizational environments.
+secure file sharing system is designed to simplify the exchange of files in academic or organizational environments.
 It ensures privacy and integrity through encryption and access control mechanisms.
 Features

     🔐 Secure File Upload & Download